Bugatti-MarcinCLI-json/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

     > **Note**: Subsequent steps require Azure Stack PowerShell and tools installed.
 This was performed as part of **Azure Stack Hub - Operations - Before the hands-on lab setup guide**.

-2. From the Administrator: Windows PowerShell ISE window, set the current directory to the location of the Azure Stack Hub Tools and import required PowerShell modules by running the following:
+2. From the **Windows PowerShell ISE** window, set the current directory to the location of the Azure Stack Hub Tools and import required PowerShell modules by running the following:

     ```powershell
     Set-Location -Path '\AzureStack-Tools-master'